Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

-# Azure JCA Provider for KeyVault
+# JCA Provider for Azure Key Vault

-The Azure JCA Provider for KeyVault is a JCA provider for certificates in Azure Key Vault.
+The JCA Provider for Azure Key Vault is a JCA provider for certificates in Azure Key Vault.
 It is built on four core principles:

 1. Must be extremely thin to run within a JVM